emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 #+cindex: Predicate functions
 -->

 How about you make your ~my-15-lines-down~ a bit smarter?
 When it is at the absolute end of the buffer, have it move 15 lines up.
 Why?
 Because this is a demonstration, so why not?
 The predicate function that tests if the point is at the end of the buffer is ~eobp~.
-A "predicate" is a function that returns true, technically non-~nil~, when its condition is met, else it returns ~nil~ ([[#h:side-effect-and-return-value][Side effect and return value]]).
+A "predicate" is a function that returns true, technically non-~nil~, when its condition is met, else it returns ~nil~ ([Side effect and return value](#h:side-effect-and-return-value)).
 As for the weird name, the convention in Emacs Lisp is to end predicate functions with the =p= suffix: if the name of the function consists of multiple words, typically separated by dashes, then the predicate function is named =NAME-p=, like ~string-match-p~, otherwise it is =NAMEp=, like ~stringp~.

 ```emacs-lisp
 (defun my-15-lines-down-or-up ()